solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

 ## Run the Batch Job and Task

 - Review the status of the job
-- You should now see the results in the `stdout.txt` file
+- Review the results in the `stdout.txt` file

 ## Setup Managed Identity (certificate)

 The steps above utilize hardcoded values to gain access to the target database instance.
-You can setup a managed identity with Azure Batch such that you can retrieve the credentials at runtime using a managed identity of the Azure Batch node pool.
+It is possible to setup a managed identity with Azure Batch such that credentials can be retrieved at runtime using a managed identity of the Azure Batch node pool.

 - Run the following: